mytardis/mytardis_ngs_ingestor/README.md

 cd /data/illumina/  # base directory for runs for d in $(ls -d */); do mkdir -p ${d}tasks/; touch ${d}tasks/ignore; done
 ```

+If any task fails for any run, the autoprocessing pipeline will not continue to
+other steps.
+To retry after fixing the problem remove the corresponding
+`<run_dir>/tasks/<task_name>` file.
+For example, if ingestion failed due to
+the server being inaccessible, remove `<run_dir>/tasks/mytardis_upload`.
+Alternatively,
+the `--retry` flag can be used to retry the last failed task.

+Once autoprocessing has completed successfully for a run, the `<run_dir>/tasks/all_complete`
+file is created.
+If a single step needs to be re-run after successful completion (eg `bcl2fastq`),
+you must remove the `all_complete` file and the required `<task_name>` file.

 How a 'run' is structured in the MyTardis data model
 ----------------------------------------------------